 Deshler - Hamler is a very small town located in the state of Ohio.
 With a population of 3,390 people and just one neighborhood, Deshler - Hamler is the 358th largest community in Ohio.
-Deshler - Hamler has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Deshler - Hamler was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Deshler - Hamler is generally considered to be a blue-collar town.
-36.26% of the Deshler - Hamler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Deshler - Hamler is a blue-collar town, with 36.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Deshler - Hamler is a town of professionals, managers, and transportation and shipping workers.
 There are especially a lot of people living in Deshler - Hamler who work in teaching (9.82%), management occupations (8.89%), and healthcare (7.17%).

 Deshler - Hamler is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Deshler - Hamler’s overall crime rate is lower than average for the country.

-The population of Deshler - Hamler overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Deshler - Hamler, 22.12% have at least a bachelor's degree.
+The education level of Deshler - Hamler citizens is a little higher than the average for US cities and towns: 22.12% of adults in Deshler - Hamler have at least a bachelor's degree.

 The per capita income in Deshler - Hamler in 2022 was $43,059, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $172,236 for a family of four.
 However, Deshler - Hamler contains both very wealthy and poor people as well.